 Our experts answer all your questions below:

 So we wanted to bring you the very best cities in the UK and places to holiday in England.

 But we had a small problem!

-Although we are passionate about lodge breaks across the UK.
+Although we are passionate about hot tub holidays across the UK.
 We would be naive to think we can know or can even research all the nice places to stay in England and not miss a fair few amazing spots.
 Also rather than just listing the most beautiful places we wanted to go deeper and find all the top things to do, and tourist attractions in these great holiday spots.

 We received 44 responses and boy, didn’t they give us some fantastic feedback...for that we thank them!

 These top bloggers are very well traveled especially across the UK.

 They know the spots to visit in summer, winter, spring and autumn.
 When it comes to the United Kingdom destinations for a sneaky break or a mini holiday is their expertise.

 If anybody was going to be able to share some special somewhat under the radar places then it was going to be this group.